biobakery/humann/readme.md

 ## Installation ##

 ### Downloading HUMAnN2 ###
-HUMAnN2 can be downloaded in two ways:
+You can download the latest HUMAnN2 release or development version.
+Please note that we recommend installing the latest release of HUMAnN2 (Option 1) as it is more stable.

+Option 1: Latest Release

-* [Download](https://bitbucket.org/biobakery/humann2/get/tip.tar.gz) a compressed set of files.
+* [Download](https://bitbucket.org/biobakery/humann2/get/0.1.tar.gz) the latest release of HUMAnN2 as a compressed set of files.

+Option 2: Development Version

-* Create a clone of the repository on your computer with the command:
+* Create a clone of the repository:

 	``hg clone https://bitbucket.org/biobakery/humann2 ``

 	Note: Creating a clone of the repository requires [Mercurial](http://mercurial.selenic.com/) to be installed.
-Once the repository has been cloned upgrading to the latest release of HUMAnN2 is simple.
-Just type ``hg pull -u`` from within the repository which will download the latest release.
+Once the repository has been cloned upgrading to the latest development version of HUMAnN2 is simple.
+Just type ``hg pull -u`` from within the repository.

 For the steps that follow, $HUMAnN2_PATH is the location that HUMAnN2 was download (ie $HUMAnN2_PATH=/home/user/humann2/ with this readme file found in this folder).